Parole: Modern history

+In many states, incarceration increased not only because parole existed, but because parole boards reduced release rates beginning in the 1980s.
+Research has shown that even in states retaining parole, a significant portion of prison admissions are the result of technical violations rather than new criminal offenses.
 Starting in the 1980s, parole was revisited as a method once again to manage prison populations and as financial motivation to prevent further budget straining.
 The new approach to parole release was accompanied with the growth of a mass surveillance state.
 The supervision practices of increased drug testing, intensive supervision, unannounced visits and home confinement are widely used today.
 Additionally, a growing condition of parole was to assume the role of informant towards frequently surveilled communities.
+By 2020, parole populations increased in several states due to overcrowding and emergency responses to the COVID-19 pandemic.

-The Great Recession of 2008 coupled with the Twin Towers attack on September 11, 2001 contributed to the public emphasis on the war on terror and eventually led to a trend of lowering incarceration.
+The Great Recession of 2008 coupled with the Twin Towers attack on September 11, 2001, contributed to the public emphasis on the war on terror and eventually led to a trend of lowering incarceration.
 In fact, presidential politics between 2001 and 2012 were, for the first time in ten years, not focused on domestic crime control and even saw the promotion of the Second Chance Act by George W. Bush, who used the act to pledge federal money for reentry as a symbol of his "compassionate conservatism".
+Soon after, states began incorporating evidence-based reforms focused on reducing unnecessary supervision and revocation of parole privileges.